 Unless these rights have meaning there, they have little meaning anywhere.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world.”

 – Eleanor Roosevelt

-On Human Rights Day, 10 December 2016, the UN Human Rights Office launches its “Stand up for someone’s rights today” campaign.
-We want to encourage, galvanise and recognise what you do in your daily life, along with millions of other people around the world, to stand up for human rights – in your workplace, on the sports field, at school, in the street, wherever you are.
+On Human Rights Day, December 10, 2017, the UN Human Rights Office launches its “#standup4humanrights” campaign.
+We want to encourage and recognize what you do in your daily life, along with millions of other people around the world, to stand up for human rights – at school, on the sports field, in the street, wherever you are.

 We all need AND can do something to defend human rights.
 Join us.
 Together we can change the course.
 We can make a difference!